Join our grass roots movement to fight for the working class!

-Growing up, I was one of 8 children in a blended family.
-My mother, a homemaker, and my dad, a small business owner.
-My family was rooted in tradition — family dinners at the table every night, attending the Fourth of July parade in Walker, Minnesota, reminiscing old memories at our family reunion, and attending Mass on Christmas, Ash Wednesday, and Easter.
-Public service is a value I’ve always been committed to.
-In high school, I led our Interact Club, a subsidiary of Rotary International; we organized volunteers for projects around the Leech Lake community.
-In college, I served as a resident assistant, helping students navigate personal and interpersonal conflict.
-I also served on the Hamline Midway Coalition Board of Directors during the George Floyd Uprising.
-I graduated from the Humphrey School of Public Affairs with my Master of Public Policy degree at the age of 22, an accomplishment only due to Minnesota’s Post Secondary Enrollment Options program.
-I was equipped to understand the science behind public policy.
-I worked on projects ranging from:
+Growing up, Kobey was one of 8 children in a blended family.
+Her mother, a homemaker, and her dad, a small business owner.
+Kobey’s family was rooted in tradition — family dinners at the table every night, attending the Fourth of July parade in Walker, Minnesota, reminiscing old memories at their family reunion, and attending Mass on Christmas, Ash Wednesday, and Easter.
+Public service is a value she’s always been committed to.
+In high school, she led her Interact Club, a subsidiary of Rotary International; she organized volunteers for projects around the Leech Lake community.
+In college, Kobey served as a resident assistant, helping students navigate personal and interpersonal conflict along with navigating the higher education system (many of them first generation students).
+In the summer before her senior year of college, she participated in the Public Policy and International Affairs - Junior Summer Institute (PPIA JSI).
+This 7-week program prepared her to pursue further education in the realm of public policy and public affairs.
+During her senior year of college, she served on the Hamline Midway Coalition board of directors, an organization that gathers community voices to inform the city of St. Paul’s policies.

-Studying perceptions of civic engagement
+Studying perceptions of civic engagement.

 Best practices in other states for dual enrollment education opportunities, and